Keyboard shortcuts

 └─ Forge (GitHub / GitLab / Gitea / Local)

-All release operations go through Orchestrator.
-Building one requires three pieces:
+All operations go through Orchestrator, which needs three pieces:

-2. An OrchestratorConfig built from the loaded TOML config plus any runtime overrides
+2. A ResolvedConfig — built by Resolver::builder() from the loaded TOML plus any runtime overrides.

-See the crate-level quick start on docs.rs for the full builder chain with inline comments for each step.
+See the crate-level quick start on docs.rs for the full builder chain with per-step comments.

 Constructing a RepoUrl